Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 Sub-story: The smallest unit of work that has value for our customers

 ### Studies
+- [Using 6 Page and 2 Page Documents To Make Organizational Decisions]

 #### Template
 - Objectifs de l'étude